umakaviya/Getting-and-Cleaning-Data_project/CodeBook.md

 melt the total dataset to melted dataset based on activity~subject cast the melted dataset to shape as required with mean function on the 79 features this produces 30 subject * 6 activity to produce 180 rows and 79 features

-selected only 79 features by mean and std as requested in the final tidy dataset